 Work with your peers at leading public honors colleges to earn a certificate in justice and equity and make a difference in your world.

-THE EVENTS AND CRISES OF 2020 reveal tensions and fractures across the world that will require a new generation of well-informed, critical, and committed young people if we hope to avoid future catastrophe.
-A global pandemic, outrage over police violence and systemic racism, the longstanding assaults against Black lives and Black culture, political polarization and increasing economic disparity, environmental destruction and a dangerous degradation of civic norms – all of these crises contribute to an urgent need for justice and equity that can only be secured through a broader, more engaged and informed participation in our struggling democracy.
+The events and crises the world faced in 2020 reveal tensions and fractures that will require a new generation of well-informed, critical, and committed young people if we hope to avoid future catastrophe.
+A global pandemic,outrage over police violence and systemic racism, the longstanding assaults against Black lives and Black culture, political polarization and increasing economic disparity, environmental destruction and a dangerous degradation of civic norms – all of these crises contribute to an urgent need for justice and equity that can only be secured through a broader, more engaged and informed participation in our struggling democracy.

 A MOMENT OF CRISIS, A MOMENT OF INSPIRATION

 Our honors students in these troubled times are, more than ever, anxious to make a difference, to heal their communities and their world.
 They call for an educational experience that will inform and empower them to achieve personal growth and goals, but more than that, to equip them to see and identify changes in society and to bring them about.

 This is not only a moment of crisis, it’s a moment of inspiration to action and an opportunity for change.
 This moment in history and its implications for the future have inspired us at Macaulay Honors College and the Barrett Honors College to found the Justice and Equity Honors Network (JEHN).
 We want to offer our honorsstudents the kinds of educational foundations that they need, through courses and activities specifically selected and designed to help them understand, analyze, confront, and solve the issues that trouble our world.